 12. Take a walk through Grand Central Station

 Grand Central Station is much more than a transportation hub.
 It’s also an architectural masterpiece.
 Since opening in 1913, friends and family members have used the station as a meeting place.
 “Meet me under the clock” became a popular city expression.
 The four-faced clock is said to be worth 10-20 million bucks!
 Today visitors from all over the world come to marvel at the beauty of one of the city’s most beloved landmarks.

 Also on-site are dozens of shops and restaurants.
 Additionally be on the lookout for seasonal events, particularly the Taste of Grand Central.
 Movie fans may remember seeing the station in various films and TV shows including Armageddon and Men in Black.
 Here’s a full list of movies filmed at Grand Central.

 - Location: 89 E. 42nd Street

 - What to do nearby: Chrysler Building, St. Patrick’s Cathedral

 13. Take a tour of the new York Public Library

 Free tours of this beautiful Beaux Arts style building are offered Monday-Saturday at 10am and 2pm.
 Even if you do not have the time for a full tour, it’s worth taking a quick self tour of this gorgeous gem.
 The architecture and the beautiful murals are mesmerizing.
-Movie buffs will likely recognize the room from Ghostbusters.
-The famous scene with the ghostly apparition in the library was filmed in the Main Reading Room.
+Movie buffs will likely recognize the famous building from the Ghostbusters opening scene Also, the famous scene with the ghostly apparition in the library was filmed in the Main Reading Room.